-- 100% of the amount of cover at the time our definition is met - £35,000
+- 100% of your chosen monthly benefit times the remaining length of the policy - £35,000

 You can claim once per condition, unless specified.
 Once we've accepted a claim for a condition, you won't be covered for it again.
 If you have a joint life policy, each person can once per condition defined in the table below.